 Here are the steps you’ll want to take to become a medical assistant in Illinois:

 |Complete a Medical Assisting Education Program|

 |Consider Pursuing National Certification|

-In short, medical assistants in Illinois are permitted to perform medical assisting tasks, provided they work under the direct supervision of physicians.
+What this essentially means is that medical assistants in Illinois can perform any variety of tasks, provided they are completed under the direct supervision of a physician.

 Step 1.
 Complete a Medical Assisting Education Program

 Most Illinois employers will agree that a formal medical assisting program is the best, first step to becoming job-ready.
 But before you choose a program, it’s important to understand the importance of accreditation.

 Choosing a program that’s been accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) not only ensures that the program includes the education and practical training necessary to allow you to serve as a competent, entry-level medical assistant, but it also streamlines the path to meeting the eligibility requirements to take one of the national certification exams.

 There are currently 16 programs accredited by CAAHEP and 8 programs accredited by ABHES in Illinois.

 Accredited programs in medical assisting may be certificate, diploma, or certificate programs.
 All accredited programs provide a similar course of education in medical assisting, and all include some practical field experience before graduation.